 Milwaukee Car Accident Lawyers

-According to the State of Wisconsin Department of Transportation (DOT), there were more than 144,000 motor vehicle crashes in the state in 2018.
+According to the State of Wisconsin Department of Transportation (DOT), there was more than 144,000 motor vehicle crashes in the state in 2018.
 Nearly 30,000 of those accidents resulted in injuries, while another 517 were fatal.
 Tragically, many of these accidents were entirely preventable.
 Prior to 2019, car accidents were one of the highest causes of death in Wisconsin for individuals between 1 and 45 years old.
 These statistics make it clear that car accidents are a true risk, despite improvements in technology.

 If you or someone you love was involved in a car crash and you believe someone else was at fault, reach out to our car accident lawyers in Milwaukee right away.
 Since 2004, Dunk Law Firm has been representing injured individuals and the loved ones of those who died in motor vehicle accidents.
 Our team is devoted to helping you secure the fair recovery you need so that you can focus on healing and moving forward with your life.